 Var says the tacky rubber used for the jaws of the clamp means you don’t have to tighten it as hard and illustrates it holding a Look carbon frame by the seat tube.
-If the Feedback Sports Pro Elite (below) is the Rolls Royce of bicycle repair stands, this is the John Deere 9560RT.

 The more expensive of Park Tool’s pair of folding stands, the PCS-10 is worth the extra over the PCS-9 for its easier folding and unfolding, and quicker, nicer to use clamp.
 The adjustable, cam-action clamp fits tubes from 24 to 76mm and it takes Park Tool’s handy accessories like the tool bucket and paper towel holder.

 This is a simple and sturdy stand at a good price, with lots of positive reviews on Amazon, where it can sometimes be found for a bargain price.
 It has quick releases so it’s easy to put up and down, and a simple cam-action clamp.

 Eventually you get fed up of trying to work on a bike that’s leaning against the kitchen bench or — the horror! — upside down in the shed.
 You’ve seen the beefy static workstands shop mechanics use and want some of that action at home.
 It’s time to take your mechanic-fu up a step and get your own bicycle repair stand.